Ground-effect vehicle: 2020–present

-In May 2024, Ocean Glider announced a deal with UK-based investor MONTE to finance $145m of a $700m deal to begin operating 25 REGENT seagliders between destinations in New Zealand.
-The order includes 15 12-seater Viceroys and 10 100-seater Monarchs.
 In March 2025, REGENT completed its first taxi test of a full-sized vehicle that carried passengers.
-In August 2025, REGENT announced plans to deliver its first Monarchs to United Marine Egypt (UME) Shipping by 2030.
-The Viceroy completed hydrofoil tests in June 2025, with deliveries expected in 2026–2027.
+In August 2025, REGENT announced plans to deliver its first Monarchs to United Marine Egypt (UME) shipping by 2030.
+The Viceroy completed hydrofoil tests in June 2025, but suffered a crash while foil testing in Octobers.
+As of April 2, 2026, Viceroy had not flown.
+That month REGENT completed the maiden flight of Squire, its autonomous electric variant.